-If you are having any side effects during treatment please speak with your treating team.
-Most of the side effects can be controlled or improved with medication.
+If you are having any side effects please speak with your treating team.

 - Most side effects are temporary.
 They can start at any time during your treatment and improve in the weeks after the end of your treatment. - Some side effects may start after your treatment is finished.